Grapes

 Despite being such a widespread variety globally, many interesting facts about Cabernet Sauvignon are not so well known.
 Below, you will find five fun facts about this noble variety, which has transcended the limits of Burgundy to become one of the most widely planted varieties in the world.

 1. Accidental Birth: Cabernet Sauvignon is a relatively new grape, believed to have originated in the 17th century from an accidental crossing between Cabernet Franc and Sauvignon Blanc grape varieties in southwestern France.
+If you want to learn about the delicious profile of Cabernet Sauvignon or Sauvignon Blanc wines, check out their comprehensive in-depth profiles.

 2. Late Bloomer: The grape is known for being a "late bloomer", as it typically buds later in the spring and is harvested later in the fall compared to other varieties.
 This allows for a longer growing season, contributing to its complex flavor profile.